-As we have already mentioned in the article considering logo design stages, the point of setting the task is the foundation of all the design and then development process.
-At this point the team of designers and developers should obtain maximum information from the client to mark the right way to the goal.
-The one who walks without a destination in mind, will possibly come nowhere.
+As we have already mentioned in the article considering logo design stages, the point of setting the task is the foundation of all the design and then the development process.
+At this point, the team of designers and developers should obtain maximum information from the client to mark the right way to the goal.
+The one who walks without a destination in mind will possibly come nowhere.
 In product design it works the same way: to get the result, you should clearly set the goals from the very start of the path.
 It doesn’t mean that the goals should stay totally the same at the end of the journey: the proper level of flexibility has to be set as the objectives can modify more or less in the creative process, research and testing.
-Still, if the general goals are not set at the start, the creative process can get easily transformed in a mess.
+Still, if the general goals are not set at the start, the creative process can get easily transformed into a mess.

 Another vital tip, which we have seen through long practice, is that communicating with clients you should get not only their wishes but also try to get the ideas and reasons behind these wishes.
 If you understand why your customer wants to see particular colors, shapes or transitions, it will be easier for you (if necessary) to justify other methods of realization for these ideas which would give the result desired by the customer and at the same time user-friendly and thoughtfully consuming resources or enabling interactions.